jstoney1/TCG_Sales_Dashboard/README.md

 This ongoing project analyzes and visualizes my personal trading card game (TCG) sales data to identify trends and optimize strategies for my hobby business.
 It’s also a portfolio piece showcasing my data skills for entry-level job applications—turning my TCG passion into Python-powered insights!

 ## 🚀 Overview
-- **What It Does:** Tracks sales, costs, and profits from my TCGplayer store, with visuals in progress.
+- **What It Does:** Tracks sales, costs, and profits from my TCGplayer store records, with visuals in progress.
 - **Tools:** Python, Pandas, Requests
 - **Skills:** Data merging, profit analysis, API integration
 - **Period:** October 2022 - February 2025 (partial data)